senaite/senaite.core/bika/lims/tests/doctests/API_analysis.rst

     ...     range['max_operator'] = 'lt'
     >>> specification.setResultsRange(ranges)

+We need to re-apply the Specification for the changes to take effect:

+    >>> ar.setSpecification(specification)

 First, get the analyses from slot 1 and sort them asc:

     >>> analyses = worksheet.get_analyses_at(1)